Stipecim/Marketer/README.md

+> **Note:** This is my first application, so obviously might have security or any other issues.
+> This server only works for uk.
+I might extend it in near future.
 # Marketer
 Mobile app, a tool for private seller enthusiasts to receive frequent notifications from Facebook and Gumtree.
 It works in conjunction with a [WebScrap-Server](https://github.com/Stipecim/WScrap-Marketer) and cannot function without it.